UP-RS-ESP/DEM_ConnectedComponents/README.md

 # DEM_ConnectedComponents
-Connected Components (CC) from longitudinal river profiles for debris flow mapping.
+Connected Components (CC) from longitudinal river profiles for mapping of debris-flow channels.

-This research and the code are associated with Mueting et al. (in review).
+This research and the code are associated with Mueting et al. (in press).
 Please cite this study when using the code.

-Mueting, A., Bookhagen, B., and Strecker, M.R.: Identifying debris flows using high-resolution topographic data: A case study in the Quebrada del Toro, NW Argentina
+Mueting, A., Bookhagen, B., and Strecker, M.R.: Identifying debris-flow channels using high-resolution topographic data: A case study in the Quebrada del Toro, NW Argentina

 # Installation and Processing
 A detailed step-by-step processing in Jupyter Notebook format is described in the example directory.
 In short, you will need to install an environment containing the required python packages: